Hanani-Tutte for approximating maps of graphs

 If there exists no $\mu$-important edge there must exist at least one $\mu$-important vertex.
-Indeed, let us direct edge $e=uv$ of $C$ towards $u$, whenever $u\in C_1(e)$ and $\mu,\mu_1\in \pNeigh{C_1(e)}$ where $\mu_1\not=\mu$.
+Indeed, let us direct an edge $e=uv$ of $C$ towards $u$, if there exists $k\in\{1,2\}$ and $\mu_1\not=\mu$ such that $u\in C_k(e)$ and $\mu,\mu_1\in \pNeigh{C_k(e)}$.
 (This possibly leaves some edges of $C$ undirected.
 Also as there is no $\mu$-important edge in $C$, every edge is directed in at most one direction.)
 A vertex $u$ in $C$ with out-degree $0$, which must exist since $C$ is a tree, is $\mu$-important, for if not there would be an edge in $C$ incident to $u$ directed away from $u$ (contradiction).

 Now, if there exists a pair of $\mu$-important vertices $u$ and $v$ then the unique path $P$ between $u$ and $v$ in $C$, has none of its edges directed.
 Indeed, let $e$ denote an edge on the path $P$ in $C$ between $u$ and $v$.
 Suppose for the sake of contradiction that $e$ is directed away from, let's say $u$.
 Then $u$ cannot have out-degree $0$, because in this case also the edge incident to $u$ on $P$ is directed away from $u$ (contradiction).